-Most of the hitch bike racks operate in the same fashion – they have six mounting points, and take forever to install with tightening, aligning, etc. Raceway PRO from Thule is very different – it only has four points of contact, but offers a more secure fit that most of its competitors.
+Most of the hitch bike racks operate in the same fashion – they have six mounting points and take forever to install with tightening, aligning, etc. Raceway PRO from Thule is very different – it only has four points of contact but offers a more secure fit than most of its competitors.
 It has no straps (which is a plus) and the tightening mechanism (with two knobs, one on each side) is the easiest to use among all trunk racks we have tested.

-The arms are made of thick aluminium and there’s no wobble even three rather heavy mountain bikes loaded.
+The arms are made of thick aluminum and there is no wobble even three rather heavy mountain bikes loaded.

 Truly the best trunk bike rack out there, but unfortunately, also the most expensive one.

 Spare Me rack from Thule is easy and fast to install.
-We like that rack mount can be adjusted horizontally to fit your vehicles spare tire placement.
-This is needed to ensure more centre-aligned fit of your bike and that way, your rear view won’t be obstructed.
+We like that rack mount can be adjusted horizontally to fit your vehicle’s spare tire placement.
+This is needed to ensure more center-aligned fit of your bike and that way, your rear view won’t be obstructed.

 The only thing we would improve is adding a place for at least one extra bike.
 It’s strange that Thule only decided to include three cradles on a bike rack that mount to one of the most secure places in a car for bike transportation.

-Their Traps Triple rack can hold up to four bikes, however, we found that two bikes plus two front tires are the optimal combination in this case.
+Their Traps Triple rack can hold up to four bikes, however, we found that two bikes plus two front tires is the optimal combination in this case.

 After the front tires are removed, the bikes are securely attached via fork mounts and ready to go.
 The mount points can also be adjusted horizontally for optimal fit.